 Math: To help prepare the mathematical mind, toddlers are exposed to the world of numbers through counting games and concrete materials.
 Math activities include stacking and nesting cubes, number blocks and puzzles, and sorting and counting materials.

 The Playhouse runs Tuesdays and Thursdays from 8:30 AM – 11:30 AM.
 Our program will follow the same calendar as the Children’s House Montessori School.

-If you have any questions about the Playhouse program, contact Malorie Young, Playhouse coordinator.
+If you have any questions about the Playhouse program, contact Peggy Wolbrecht, Playhouse coordinator.